The Paddington Frisk

 "The Paddington Frisk" is a single by British rock band Enter Shikari.
 The music video was released on their YouTube channel on 4 April 2013 and the single was released the same day.
-The single peaked at #18 on the UK Singles Chart on 13 April 2013.
+The single peaked at No. 18 on the UK Indie Singles Chart on 13 April 2013.

 Music video

 The music video was filmed in London by Kode Media under the direction of Jamie Korn and released on 5 April 2013.
 The video showcases the band on a Japanese game show where a girl gives a man in a crocodile suit a noose and the band performs a choreographed dance miming hanging themselves.
 At the end of the video, the camera pans out to show the band in a board meeting presenting the video to an executive, who has a shocked expression on his face, with the band smiling.